-Narrowband filters only let through the light of a specific range or set of wavelengths.
-These are often associated with particular groups of glowing gas.
+Narrowband filters only let through light of a specific range or set of wavelengths.
+These are often associated with particular groups of glowing gasses.
 These are very popular and are often the best choice for a first nebula filter.
 Examples might be the DGM NPB (narrow passband), or the Orion Ultrablock filters.
 These work extremely well on some nebula but not on others.

 Another type is a line or single-band filter.
 An example would be the popular oxygen 3 or OIII filters and the H-Beta filters available from a variety of sources.

 If a nebula is rich in oxygen 3 and most of its light is coming from the glow of OIII, an OIII filter will let that light through and block out the rest of the spectrum.
-Without the filter, you might see the nebula but it might be faint or washed out compared to the rest of the sky.
+Without the filter, you might see the nebula, but it might be faint or washed out compared to the rest of the sky.
 But put in the OIII filter and only that light comes through.
 We say that it darkens the rest of the sky and brings up the nebula.
 This works well on the Veil Nebula, for example.

 The H-Beta filter works in a similar fashion.
 Like the OIII filter, it is focused on letting only a single light line through.
 In this case, it is letting through 486 nm (nanometer) wavelengths.
-This works fairly well on the Horse Head Nebula, for example, shown at the left.
+This works fairly well on the Horse Head Nebula, for example, shown on the left.

 - DGM NPB – Narrow Passband Filter – I have this one and recommend it.

-- Lumicon H-Beta Filter – A very well respected brand.
+- Lumicon H-Beta Filter – A very well-respected brand.

 Filters limit the light that comes through the eyepiece.
-By doing so you can bring up details that might otherwise be hidden.
-Or, in the case of solar filters, you can block dangerous levels of light and radiation making the sun observable with your telescope.
+By doing so, you can bring up details that might otherwise be hidden.
+Or, in the case of solar filters, you can block dangerous levels of light and radiation, making the sun observable with your telescope.

 The best way to get to know filters is to use them.
 Try the best filters for telescopes and see what works for you.